 The Museum’s existing collaborations with public schools, Martha’s Vineyard Community Services, Island Grown Schools, The Farm Institute, Head Start, the Martha’s Vineyard Film Festival, historians and artists will flourish in our new Marine Hospital campus.
 And the creation of the Hands-on History Room and Classroom will vastly expand our child-friendly, interactive exhibits and children’s programming.

 By dedicating $2.5 million of its endowment to education, the Museum will assure the health, vitality and growth of our education program for generations to come.
-A substantial portion of the education endowment has been provided by a challenge grant from the National Endowment for the Humanities (NEH), and we continue to seek gifts that will be matched by the NEH for this purpose.
+A substantial portion of the education endowment has been provided by a challenge grant from the National Endowment for the Humanities (NEH).
+We successfully matched this grant earlier this year.

 Why are we moving?